Two envelopes problem: History of the paradox

 The envelope paradox dates back at least to 1943, when Belgian mathematician Maurice Kraitchik proposed a puzzle in his book Recreational Mathematics concerning two men who meet and compare their fine neckties.
 Each of them knows what his own necktie is worth and agrees for the winner to give his necktie to the loser as consolation.
 Kraitchik also discusses a variant in which the two men compare the contents of their purses.
 He assumes that each purse is equally likely to contain 1 up to some large number x of pennies, the total number of pennies minted to date.

 The puzzle is also mentioned in a 1953 book on elementary mathematics and mathematical puzzles by the mathematician John Edensor Littlewood, who credited it to the physicist Erwin Schrödinger, where it concerns a pack of cards, each card has two numbers written on it, the player gets to see a random side of a random card, and the question is whether one should turn over the card.
 Littlewood's pack of cards is infinitely large and his paradox is a paradox of improper prior distributions.

-Martin Gardner popularized Kraitchik's puzzle in his 1982 book Aha!
+Martin Gardner first wrote about the necktie paradox in his January 1958 column of Mathematical Games.
+He later popularized Kraitchik's puzzle in his 1982 book Aha!
 Gotcha, in the form of a wallet game:

 Two people, equally rich, meet to compare the contents of their wallets.
 Each is ignorant of the contents of the two wallets.
 The game is as follows: whoever has the least money receives the contents of the wallet of the other (in the case where the amounts are equal, nothing happens).
 One of the two men can reason: "I have the amount A in my wallet.
 That's the maximum that I could lose.
 If I win (probability 0.5), the amount that I'll have in my possession at the end of the game will be more than 2A.
 Therefore the game is favourable to me."
 The other man can reason in exactly the same way.
 In fact, by symmetry, the game is fair.
 Where is the mistake in the reasoning of each man?